khadas/khadas-linux-kernel/README.md

 ## Features

-+ kernel version is 5.7
++ kernel version is 5.7.7 + patches
 + one kernel for amlogic and rockchip
 + mainline
 + small kernel size